Are you concerned about a friend? Are you wondering if you should talk to your friend about your concerns? If so, are you not sure what to say?

 IN CASE OF AN EMERGENCY

 If your friend appears to be in extreme distress and/or has made any statements suggesting their safety or the safety of others may be at risk, you need to consult immediately.
 During business hours, call ASU Counseling Services at 480-965-6146.
 After business hours and on weekends, call EMPACT’s 24-hour ASU-dedicated Crisis Line: 480-921-1006.
+You can also contact support through the Crisis Text Line by texting HOME to 741741.
 If someone is in immediate danger, call 911.